Son of a Botanist Productions Presents

 Terry Is the Spine

 She arrives late in real time, but haunts the film from its opening frame — appearing in fragments, half-glimpsed, before being fully earned.
-The Jenny model: her presence makes the whole arc legible in retrospect.
+Her presence makes the whole arc legible in retrospect.
 She is the fifth wife.
 She is the key.

 IV